python-poetry/poetry/docs/docs/pyproject.md

 databases = ["mysqlclient", "psycopg2"]
 ```

-`extras` can only be used with packages defined in the `dependencies` section.

 When using build front-ends that comply with [PEP-517](https://www.python.org/dev/peps/pep-0517/), the dependencies
 specified in the `extras` section, can be installed by providing the key between `[]` along with the package name